eLEARNING SERIES

 Timing is Everything

-PXI systems are often the heart of dedicated off-the-shelf test equipment.
+PXI systems are often the heart of dedicated off-the-shelf test equipment, like Averna's RF record and playback system, the AST-1000 and other RF test and measurement applications.
 Their architecture allows for the synchronization of measurements across many modules or many chassis with integrated timing and synchronization features.
 A typical model will have a dedicated 10 MHz system reference clock (which can be upgraded), a PXI trigger, a star trigger, and internal bus communication from slot-to-slot.
 These signals are dedicated for timing and do not affect the overall communication architecture.

-To learn more about automated test and measurement systems, please contact Averna.
+To learn more about automated test and measurement systems and how to leverage PXI, please contact Averna.

 You may also be interested in…